Skip to main content

 }

-Entering in Expected Variables
+Entering in expected variables

 As we can see, one of the top-level variable names in this response object is username (with a string value of Bret).